 “A release form.”
 I say.
 “You and me, no holds barred, to the finish.
 Off planet, if need be, to avoid legal responsibility.”
 He smiled.
 “No agents, no backup, nothing.
-Just two, big, angry men, who know how to hurt people, and one of us walks away.”
+Just two, big, angry men who know how to fight, how to hurt people, and one of us walks away.”

 Let’s end this.
 Finally.

 Invictus opened the folder.
 He took the fountain pen off his desk, smiled as he lowered it to touch the page – and forged a giant X over the contract and then tore it into two pieces.

 "My game, my rules,” Invictus said, and he threw the contract back at me.

 I shake my head and laugh.
 I had a feeling that would be the answer, in fact, I was expecting it.
 “No, I’m not going to call you a coward, Sutherland.
 Or make threats.
 You know what I can do to you – what people of conscience and justice can do to you, to your plans.
 The day will come, when you will regret your choice today.
 When you had a chance to beat me, and passed it up.”
 I smile.
 “The universe is a helluva lot bigger than you, David.
 The day you discover that will be the worst day of your life.
 And it’s coming.”